 The following year in May 1910, the Bangalow Court of Petty Sessions was officially opened, having been officially proclaimed in the NSW Government Gazette No.72, 11 May 1910, p.
 2483.
 It was established under the provisions of section 5 of the Justices Act, 1902 (Act No.27, 1902), NSW.

 The Bangalow Courthouse was the site of a range of coronial inquiries over the early years.
 In 1918 a local farmer and three of his children drowned in a well on the farm.
 On the available evidence the Coroner was unable to find any cause as to how the family came to be in the well.
-When a deceased swagman was found in scrub in the Bangalow area in 1920, the Coroner was called to inquire into the cause of death, (unknown).

 Source: The Northern Star.